Indemnification Clauses in Contracts

 Naturally, the party providing indemnification to the other will want this clause to be as narrow as possible, while the party receiving it will like it to cover as much as possible.
 Such discrepancy will have to be resolved in contract negotiation.

 If you need help understanding indemnification clauses contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.